District Legislator (Party, Representing):

 As a Town Board Member, Debbie made sure she was accessible to her constituents by holding office hours where any resident could come voice concerns or discuss issues with her.
 As a County Legislator, Debbie continues offering office hours.
 To find out the date and time of her next office hours e-mail her at Monroe9@monroecounty.gov or call her office at 753-1922.
 Anyone is welcome to attend these office hours to discuss any issue with Legislator Drawe.

 10th District–Brighton, East Rochester, Pittsford

 Phone: (w) 585 753-1922; (h) 585 271-1111

 Contact me by e-mail: firstname.lastname@example.org

-Legislator Anthony Daniele represents the 10th Legislative District, which includes a majority of the Town of Pittsford, and a portion of the Village of East Rochester and the Town of Brighton.
-In November 2007, Legislator Daniele was elected to a four-year term and was re-elected in November 2011.
-In 2012, Anthony was chosen by his republican colleagues to serve as Majority Leader of the republican caucus.
-Anthony also serves on the Transportation, Human Services and Ways & Means Committees.
+Legislator Anthony J. Daniele represents the 10th Legislative District, which includes a majority of the Town of Pittsford, and a portion of the Village of East Rochester and the Town of Brighton.
+He was first elected in 2007 and was re-elected in both 2011 and 2015.
+He is currently serving his final two-year term in the Monroe County Legislature.
+Anthony is the current President of the Legislature.

 Beyond his duties as a Monroe County Legislator, Anthony is a member of the Friends of the Pittsford Library.
 He is also a founding board member of the Dining Alliance and serves as a Director of the Anthony Funeral Homes Board of Advisors.